Richard Peters (judge): Notable cases

 Peters was a party in the Supreme Court of the United States cases, United States v.
 Richard Peters, District Judge, and United States v.
 Peters.

+The Ganges Incident: In 1800,The U.S. Navy sloop Ganges captured two illegal American slave vessels off Cuba and brought them to Philadelphia.
+135 African men, women, and children were freed from the ships and cared for at the Lazaretto quarantine station.

+The owners of the ships took the government to court to return their property.
+Judge Richard Peters was assigned the case and ruled that the captives were people rather than property and granted them their freedom.

+The freed individuals were given the surname "Ganges" and placed under the care of the Pennsylvania Abolition Society via indentures that notably guaranteed them an education and skills training."

 Author

 Peters became known for his expertise in admiralty law, and published "Admiralty Decisions of the District Court of the United States" (Philadelphia 1807).

 Death and legacy

 Judge Peters' judicial service terminated on August 22, 1828, when he died at Belmont Mansion.
 He was interred in St. Peter's Churchyard in Philadelphia.

 Belmont Mansion

 Peter's home, known as "Belmont Mansion", still stands and is open as a museum.
 It is located at 2000 Belmont Mansion Drive in Philadelphia's Fairmount Park, which was established around it for the 1876 Centennial Exhibition.